-As of December 31, 2013 and 2012, the Company had \$222,000 of restricted cash that serves as collateral for an irrevocable standby letter of credit.
+As of December 31, 2013, the Company had \$222,000 of restricted cash that served as collateral for an irrevocable standby letter of credit.
+During 2014, the Company issued a replacement letter of credit and recovered the restricted cash of \$222,000.
+This replacement letter of credit is secured by available and unused borrowing capacity under the Company's existing line of credit with Amegy Bank.
 The letter of credit serves as additional security under the lease extension relating to the Company's office space in New York City that expires February 2021.